apache/arrow-cookbook/java/source/substrait.rst

     N_NATIONKEY    N_NAME    N_REGIONKEY    N_COMMENT
     17    PERU    1    platelets. blithely pending dependencies use fluffily across the even pinto beans. carefully silent accoun

-It is also possible to query multiple datasets and joining then based on some criteria.
+It is also possible to query multiple datasets and join them based on some criteria.
-Let's query for example the following datasets: TPCH Nation and TPCH Customer
+For example, we can join the nation and customer tables from the TPC-H benchmark:

 .. testcode::